-You might think that it is because he found out about “him not being ready” while dating that woman.
+You might think that it is because he found out about “him not being ready” while dating you.
 I don’t buy into that and I am going to explain why in a minute.

-What is “Not being ready for a relationship” from a man perspective?
+What does “Not being ready for a relationship” mean from a man perspective?

 Whether a man is conscious of it or not, a man is biologically always ready for a relationship with the One.

-So when he says he is not ready for a relationship, he should really say he is not ready to have one with you.
+So when he says he is not ready for a relationship, he should really say he is not ready to have a relationship with you.